ishaqBBC/blog/blog/content/blog/2024-10-01-aws-81-vpc-round-up.md

 - **VPC Flow Logs**: Tracks and analyzes network traffic.
 - **Site-to-Site VPN and Direct Connect**: Links your on-premises data center to AWS.

-Don’t stress over remembering every detail immediately; revisit as needed during the course.
+Don’t stress over remembering every detail immediately; revisit as needed during your studies 😇.

 ---

-### Demystifying AWS VPC: The Key Takeaways
+### AWS VPC Round Up

 AWS Virtual Private Cloud (VPC) is a fundamental concept for managing your cloud network.
 This article simplifies the essentials, making it easier to navigate the complexities of VPCs and prepare confidently for AWS-related tasks or exams.
+[Find out more](https://docs.aws.amazon.com/vpc/)

 ---